allentown521/saladict-desktop-docs/vitepress/en/privacy.md

 # Privacy Policy

-Saladict is a translation and OCR software for macOS that primarily fulfills translation and OCR needs by integrating services from multiple third-party providers.
+Saladict is a translation and OCR software for desktop that primarily fulfills translation and OCR needs by integrating services from multiple third-party providers.

 This privacy policy applies to the Saladict main program and its internally integrated frameworks and services, but not to Saladict plugins that you install yourself.